-I really do try to practice mindfulness in my daily life, which takes conscious effort.
-Like most things, it gets easier the more one does it.
+I try to practice mindfulness (being in the moment you are in, not fantasizing about the next, or regretting the last one) in my daily life, which takes conscious effort.
 When you meditate, you remain mindful of your breathing.
 But you can be mindful when you’re doing other things and it can be just as relaxing as meditating.
 Here’s how it works: Do, and think, about one thing at a time.
 It’s like a game.
 When I’m winning, it’s noticeably relaxing and calming.
 It’s pretty easy when I’m working at my computer during the day, all alone in the house.
 When I’m editing an article, and I get to a particularly riveting sentence describing solderable finishes, and my mind tries to plan dinner, I gently guide it back to where it’s supposed to be.
 So I recognize that I’m mentally wandering, and then I return my thoughts to their proper place: the article.
 When it wanders again a few minutes later, I nudge it back to where it belongs.
 Rinse, repeat.

 It feels good to give oneself permission to just think about the task at hand.
 Over time, the mind veers less frequently, and it’s easier to catch it and return it to its rightful moment – this one – the only one that actually exists.
 That’s all there really is to mindfulness.
 Do what you’re doing with your body and your mind.
 Easy, right?

 Inevitably, a minute into a task, I get my marching orders, beckoning me in another direction.
 Which way should I go?
 If I go mentally and not physically, hollering suggestions across the house, the person in front of me suffers.
 I suffer.